No-Code Deployer

 • Gas Token

-• Custom Gas Token (If DA layer = AnyTrust): For gas fees, use your custom ERC-20 token created and deployed on the network.
+• Custom Gas Token: For gas fees, use your custom ERC-20 token created and deployed on the network.

 2. On the Infrastructure tab, check the components included in your package, and then click Confirm.

-1. On the Stripe checkout page, provide your card details, and then click Subscribe to deploy the configured rollup.
+1. On the Stripe / Loop crypto checkout page, follow the instructions to pay for and deploy the configured rollup.

 Congrats — you've just configured and deployed your Mainnet rollup!